Family Feud: Gameplay

-Answers are worth one point for every person in the 100-member survey who gave them.
-The winning family in each round scores the total points for all revealed answers to that question, including those given during the face-off but excluding the one used to steal.
-The number of answers on the board decreases from round to round, and as the game progresses, certain rounds are played for double or triple point value.
+Answers are worth one point for each person in the 100-member survey who gave them, with a minimum of two separate members for any answer given, so the total points often do not add up to 100.
+The winning family in each round scores the total points for all revealed answers to that question; from 1992 until 1995, and again from 1999 until 2003, this included points from answers given during steals.
+As the game progresses, the point values are eventually doubled and tripled, while the amount of answers is reduced for each subsequent survey.

 For most of the show's existence, the first team to reach or surpass a certain point total won the game.
 The most common goal has been 300 points but there have been exceptions.
 When the original series first premiered, the goal was 200 points and for its final year, it was increased to 400 points, although the goal reverted to 300 points for special weeks.
 From the debut of the original series until 1992, families were awarded $1 per point scored.

 From 1999 to 2003, the family with the highest point total after four rounds of play won the game regardless of their score.
 The first three rounds were played as normal rounds.
 In the fourth round, the point values were tripled, but the families were only allowed one strike if they had control.
 In the rare instance that the family in control was trailing and could not accumulate enough points to potentially overtake the leaders before striking out, the game ended without the other family attempting to steal.

 On the first two series a match continued until a family reached the goal.
 The current series reinstated the 300 point goal in 2003 but kept the four round format.
 If neither family has reached 300 points after four rounds, one more triple value question is played as a sudden death face-off.
 Only the top answer is displayed on the board, and the first contestant to buzz in with it wins the points and the game for their team.

 In the original periodic primetime specials, three games were played, with the first two ending when a team reaches 200 points.
 For the third game, only one question round was played with the winning two celebrity teams from the previous rounds playing.

-From March 2, 1983 until the Dawson run ended on June 14, 1985, two lollipop trees filled with Tootsie Pops were placed at the anchor of each family's podium.
-A family member would select a random lollipop and if it had a black stem, that family won a $100 bonus regardless of the outcome.
+Beginning on March 2, 1983, each family had a small plastic tree placed at the end of their podium that had bundles of Tootsie Roll Pops on it.
+The anchor member of the family, who was standing next to the tree, would have a chance to draw one of the lollipops from the tree on his/her turn.
+If the stick of the Tootsie Roll Pop had a black mark on the bottom, the family won $100.
+The lollipop trees were used on the show until the cancellation of the series and made their final appearance on the last episode of the daytime series on June 14, 1985.